superfaceai/cli/README.md

 OPTIONS
   -f, --force                When set to true and when profile exists in local filesystem, overwrites them.
   -h, --help                 show CLI help
-  -i, --interactive          When set to true, command is used in interactive mode -l, --local                When set to true, profile id argument is used as a filepath to profile.supr file -p, --providers=providers  Provider name.
+  -i, --interactive          When set to true, command is used in interactive mode.
+  -l, --local                When set to true, profile id argument is used as a filepath to profile.supr file.
+  -p, --providers=providers  Provider name.
   -q, --quiet                When set to true, disables the shell echo output of init actions.